wenkaining/Bandgap-Extraction-Comparison/README.md

-# Bandgap Data Extraction Comparison
+# Bandgap Extraction Comparison

 ## Project Description

-This project serves as supplementary information for `Paper Link`.
+This project serves as supplementary information for `{Paper Link}`.

 ```
 my-project/